Icosahedron Surface Area Calculator (Regular)

 • Virus capsid protein count estimation.
 Approximately 3 protein subunits per icosahedron face, so a 20-face icosahedral capsid has 60 proteins minimum.
 Surface area gives the “skin” through which the virus interacts with host cells.

 • Buckminsterfullerene (C60) carbon nanostructure.
-The truncated icosahedron has 60 carbon atoms at vertices — connected to each other by chemical bonds forming the surface.
+The truncated icosahedron carries 60 carbon atoms, one at each vertex, bonded into a closed cage.

 • Geometric sculpture and architecture.
 Modernist art often uses icosahedral forms.